-Jugend am Werk Steiermark GmbH is among the leading providers of social services in the Province of Styria.
-The 76 facilities, which are organised in 25 branches, seek to improve the lives of the people in their immediate environment and to assist them with relevant offers and services, especially in difficult phases of their lives.
-Together with our customers, we demonstrate new approaches, activate existing resources and develop opportunities while never losing track of the individuality of the people and their environments - with all their needs and desires: That is the attitude, which is also reflected in the work and actions of Jugend am Werk.
+Jugend am Werk Steiermark is among the leading providers of social services in the Province of Styria.
+Located throughout all Styrian districts and the capital city of Graz, our staff in over 100 facilities seek to support people close to their homes and to assist them with relevant offers and services in difficult phases of their lives.
+Together with our customers, we take new approaches, activate existing resources and develop opportunities.
+At the same time, we focus on the individuality of the people and their environments - with all their needs and desires: This approach is also reflected in the work and actions of Jugend am Werk.

 As a non-profit enterprise we do not pursue profit-making.
 Our success is measured in terms of how satisfied the people are who use our services and to what extent their life realities can be improved in terms of equal opportunities.